-This is a cold-hard lesson in data science: data comes to us in a wide range of formats, states and overall quality.
+This is a cold, hard lesson in data science: Data comes to you in a wide range of formats, states, and quality.
 It may be embedded in unstructured or semi-structured log files.
 It may need to be scraped from a website.
 Or, in extreme cases, data may come in an overly complex and thoroughly frustrating format known as XML.
+Somehow, you must find a way to collect, coax, combine, and massage what you’re given into a format that supports further analysis.
+Although this could be done with a lot of patience, a text editor, and judicious use of summer interns, the ability to

+“Heracles” isn’t primarily known for his patience.
+Better: “…with the patience of Job…” AR: Fixed it in a much simpler way

-Somehow, we must find a way to collect, coax, combine and massage what we’re given into a format that supports further analysis.
-While this could be done with the patience of Heracles, a text editor and judicious use of summer interns, the ability to . whip together a script to do the work will provide more functionality, flexibility and efficiency in the long run.
-Learning even basic programing skills opens up a whole range of possibilities when we are working with data.
-It frees us to accept multiple forms of data and manipulate it into whatever formats work best with the analysis software we have.
-While there are certainly a large collection of handy data conversion tools available (Appendix A), they cannot anticipate or handle everything we will come across.
-To be truly effective while working with data, we need to adapt to the data in our world, not vice versa.
+whip together a script to do the work will provide more functionality, flexibility, and efficiency in the long run.
+Learning even basic programming skills opens up a whole range of possibilities when you’re working with data.
+It frees you to accept multiple forms of data and manipulate it into whatever formats work best with the analysis software you have.
+Although there are certainly a large collection of handy data conversion tools available (see Appendix A), they cannot anticipate or handle everything you will come across.
+To be truly effective while working with data, you need to adapt to the data in your world, not vice versa.

-Any modern language will support basic data manipulation tasks, but scripting languages such as Python or R appear to be used slightly more often in data analysis than their compiled counterparts (Java and C).
-However, the programming language is somewhat irrelevant, as the end results (and a happy analyst) are more important than picking any “best” language.
+Any modern language will support basic data manipulation tasks, but scripting languages such as Python and R appear to be used slightly more often in data analysis than their compiled counterparts (Java and C).
+However, the programming language is somewhat irrelevant.
+The end results (and a happy analyst) are more important than picking any “best” language.
 Whatever gets the job done with the least amount of effort is the best language to use.
-We generally will flip between Python (pandas) and R for cleaning and converting data (or perhaps some Perl if we’re feeling nostalgic) and then R and/or pandas for the analysis and visualization.
-Learning web-centric languages like HTML, CSS and JavaScript will help create interactive visualizations for the web, as we’ll see in Chapter 12, but web languages are not typically involved in the preparation and analysis of data..
-There is a tool worth mentioning in this section, which we will label as a “gateway tool” between a text editor and programming known as the spreadsheet (e.g. Microsoft Excel, OpenOffice Calc).
+We generally flip between Python (pandas) and R for cleaning and converting data (or perhaps some Perl if we’re feeling nostalgic) and then R or pandas for the analysis and visualization.
+Learning web-centric languages like HTML, CSS, and JavaScript will help create interactive visualizations for the web, as you’ll see in Chapter 11, but web languages are not typically involved in the preparation and analysis of data.

+It might be worth mentioning several of the integrated computational mathematics software: Mathematica, MatLab, Maple, etc. They are very viable and capable, and also provide a “gateway” for people who have previous experience with them, eg. recent math and engineering graduates and academics in general. --TE

+AU: Please confirm the chapter 12 reference above.
+My TOC has it as “Keeping It Simple.” --John

+AR: corrected it to Chapter 11: the interactive Viz chapter

+There is a tool worth mentioning in this sectionthe “gateway tool” between a text editor and programming known as the spreadsheet (such as Microsoft Excel or OpenOffice Calc).
 Spreadsheets allow non-programmers to do some amazing things and get some quick and accessible results.
-Though spreadsheets have their own sets of challenges and drawbacks, they also have some benefits.
-If the data are not too large or complex and the task is not deciding the future of the world economy (see case study), then Excel may be the best tool for the job.
-We would strongly suggest seeing Excel as a temporary solution though.
+Although spreadsheets have their own sets of challenges and drawbacks, they also have some benefits.
+If the data is not too large or complex and the task is not deciding the future of the world economy (see the following sidebar), Excel may be the best tool for the job.
+We strongly suggest seeing Excel as a temporary solution.
 It does well at quick one-shot tasks.
-But if there is a repeating analytic task or model that is used over and over, moving to some type of structured programming language is highly recommended.
+But if you have a repeating analytic task or model that is used repeatedly, it’s best to move to some type of structured programming language.